 - Hands-on experience for students matters.
 The National Research Council (NRC)2 found that effective laboratory experiences have the potential to enhance students’ understanding of fundamental concepts, grasp the complexity of research, assist in developing scientific skills, and foster their interest in scientific careers.
 There is simply no better way to create those unforgettable “aha!” moments than when students use their own hands to make science come alive.

 Leveraging these insights, the Amgen Foundation created a two-pronged approach to inspire the next generation of innovators: (1) investing in and supporting science teachers; and (2) creating hands-on opportunities for students.
 We advance this work through a suite of STEM (science, technology, engineering, mathematics) education initiatives such as Amgen Scholars, Amgen Biotech Experience, and Amgen Teach.
-To date, we’ve committed more than $100 million to support science education and have reached over two million students globally.
+To date, we’ve committed more than $130 million to support science education and have reached over four million students globally.
 I encourage you to watch to hear directly from several of the teachers and students we’re proud to support, and how these programs have inspired them.

 At Amgen, we know what can be achieved when people discover a passion for science.
 I’ve been blown away by the impact of these programs and invite you to learn more about them through exploring this website.